2022 : Scale-up phase for Exceptionly

 2016 : Changing the way Turkish software engineers work

-Marketing a full-time remote position was nothing like marketing cosmetics, real estate, cars, vacation packages or retail products.
-I’ve managed the online advertisement budget for companies operating in these sectors so I had the knowledge.
-Our relatively new brand of Crossover was not trustworthy so our conversion rates were terrible.
-People were often asking me if we are some sort of Nigerian Scam.
-I struggled like my teammates who were hired for managing local operations in other countries.
+Marketing a full-time remote position was nothing like marketing cosmetics, real estate, cars, vacation packages, or retail products.
+I’ve managed the online advertisement budget for companies operating in these sectors, so I knew.
+Our relatively new brand of Crossover was not trustworthy, so our conversion rates were terrible.
+People were often asking me if we are some Nigerian Scams.
+I struggled like my teammates who were hired to manage local operations in other countries.
 Romania (Sorin Zavelita), Russia (Vladimir Eronin), Poland (Markus Tornberg), Ukraine (Lev Chekov), Pakistan (Atif Mumtaz) were in the first round of local operations for Crossover.

-I met over 300 people in this period and told them our story, I booked one full hour for each so I can really connect and they wouldn’t feel I’m in a hurry.
-I paid for drinks, food, etc. After a couple of months, word of mouth was so strong, almost every single senior developer in town knew our brand, they all had basic information about us and that ‘one friend’ who met with Crossover guy.
+I met over 300 people in this period and told them our story.
+I booked one full hour for each to really connect, and they wouldn’t feel I’m in a hurry.
+I paid for drinks, food, etc. After a couple of months, word of mouth was so strong, almost every single senior developer in town knew our brand.
+They all had basic information about us and that ‘one friend’ who met with Crossover guy.
 Our application figures started going up.
-Things finally started moving but Chief Software Architect demand from Crossover customers was so massive (over 200 empty seats each offering $100K/year), it wasn’t enough and one-to-one meetings were not scalable.
+Things finally started moving, but Chief Software Architect demand from Crossover customers was massive (over 200 empty seats each offering $100K/year).
+It wasn’t enough, and one-to-one meetings were not scalable.

-I took a risk by investing $4K of my annual operations budget into a new idea trying to solve this scalability problem.
-I needed Java masters, I was going to try one-to-many communication with candidates in a gamified concept.
-I designed an event concept named Java for Good in partnership with Oracle.
-Invited 50 senior software engineers for 12 hours of coding, they were going to try building an MVP product for solving technical challenges of Turkish Red Crescent (the equivalent of Red Cross in western countries) and HAYTAP (leading animal rights organization of Turkey).
-A chance for doing good with their software engineering expertise, if they can follow a pre-announced set of engineering rules (design patterns, unit testing, etc.) they were going to get a $100K/Year paying Chief Software Architect offer from Crossover.
+I took a small risk by investing $4K of my annual operations budget into a new idea to solve this scalability problem.
+I needed Java experts.
+I was going to try one-to-many communication with candidates in a gamified concept.
+I designed an event concept named Java for Good in partnership with Oracle and invited 50 senior software engineers for 12 hours of coding.
+They were going to try building an MVP product for solving technical challenges of the Turkish Red Crescent (the equivalent of Red Cross in western countries) and HAYTAP (leading animal rights organization of Turkey).
+I gave them a chance to do good with their software engineering expertise.
+If they can follow a pre-announced set of engineering rules (design patterns, unit testing, etc.), they will get a $100K/Year paying Chief Software Architect offer from Crossover.
 Ultimate win&win for everyone.
-Luciano Bargmann who then was leading the technical testing efforts of Crossover was very encouraging.
-Later on, I was going to try the same concept in Kharkiv, Ukraine with Oracle and AnimalID, a pet-centric tech company.
+Luciano Bargmann, who then was leading the technical testing efforts of Crossover, was very encouraging.
+Later on, I tried the same concept in Kharkiv, Ukraine, with Oracle and AnimalID, a pet-centric tech company.

 2015 : Joining Crossover

-I knew I needed more international business experience, after taking a couple of months off due to my wife’s pregnancy, I decided to get back to the game and applied to a job on Linkedin with the title of Country Manager – Turkey for a company named Crossover.
+I knew I needed more international business experience.
+After taking a couple of months off due to my wife’s pregnancy, I decided to get back to the game and applied for a job on Linkedin with the title of Country Manager – Turkey for a company named Crossover.
 It was a remote position.
-At first, it didn’t seem real but still wanted to try.
+At first, it didn’t seem real, but I still wanted to try.
 Answered some written questions like “What is your first 30 days plan once you get accepted?”, did my best in 3 hours.

-This is where I first met Andy the CEO of Crossover, he was building his local operations team and we had a casual but structured conversation, without making it uncomfortable, he checked if I was the one who answered those questions and finished with a kind message saying “I had over 400 applicants for this Country Manager role and reduced it down to three, can you wait for me for a week?”, I wasn’t expecting much, I could just go back to media planning business but this seemed like a good opportunity so I said yes.
+This is where I first met Andy, the CEO of Crossover.
+He was building his local operations team.
+We had a casual but structured conversation, without making it uncomfortable, he checked if I was the one who answered those questions and finished with a kind message saying, “I had over 400 applicants for this Country Manager role and reduced it down to three, can you wait for me for a week?”, I wasn’t expecting much, I could go back to media planning business, but this seemed like a good opportunity, so I said yes.

 2009 – 2015 : Becoming an expert on web analytics and online advertisement

 I started working with ReklamZ in early 2009, which happened to be the leading advertisement network of TR at the time.
-Orkun Tekin, the CEO extended me a job offer.
-Worked here as a Publisher Relationship Manager which is the person who manages the inventory to be represented to the advertisers.
-Educated myself on website analytics and digital media planning in a year.
-I was obsessed with optimization and back then it was not very well received, my colleagues often accused me of “breaking the magic” which is a marketer lie.
-Nowadays Growth Hacker/Technical Marketer is a job title but it didn’t really exist back then.
-This experience opened my eyes, growing websites through digital marketing was a higher leverage activity compared to building websites.
+Orkun Tekin, the CEO, extended me a job offer.
+Worked here as a Publisher Relationship Manager, which is the person who manages the inventory to be represented to the advertisers.
+Educated me on website analytics and digital media planning in a year.
+I was obsessed with optimization, and back then, being metric driven was not very well received.
+My colleagues often accused me of “breaking the magic,” which is a marketer lie.
+Nowadays, Growth Hacker/Technical Marketer is a job title, but it didn’t really exist back then.
+This experience opened my eyes.
+Growing websites through digital marketing was a higher leverage activity compared to building websites.

 2007 – 2009 : Account and Project Management

-I built corporate websites and microsites for over 100 companies with my core team including my cousin, life-long LAN party ally.
+I built corporate websites and microsites for over 100 companies with my core team, including my cousin, a life-long LAN party ally.
 I learned a lot about the project and team management in this time frame.
-Satisfying customers were tough as usual, we were spending most of the time on building things and making so little.
+Satisfying customers were tough as usual.
+We were spending most of the time building things and making so little.
 I also tried some startup ideas, a niche social network around food, a football manager game, a single sign-on solution and lost some of my savings.

 2004 – 2007 : Early years of professional growth

-Forums were big at the time, as I met more people who were also trying to build websites, I discovered a US-based open-source community around once-popular Mambo CMS, a content management system built with PHP and MySQL.
+Forums were significant at the time.
+As I met more people trying to build websites, I discovered a US-based open-source community around once-popular Mambo CMS, a content management system built with PHP and MySQL.

 I immediately started translating software documentation into Turkish and built its Turkish community under Mambo.gen.tr domain.
 Though I had no formal English education, I was quite comfortable thanks to RPG games I played in my entire childhood.

-Webmasters community I’ve built grew over 100K members in no time, my content marketing strategy was built around writing articles for the once-popular tech magazines of TR.
+The webmaster community I’ve built grew over 100K members in no time.
+I built my content marketing strategy around writing articles for the once-popular tech magazines of TR.
 Chip, Byte, PC World, etc.

-Ran a very embarrassing TV show named WebSector at the time for 20 episodes where I had casual conversations with people who made investments in the Turkish online-sphere.
+I ran a very embarrassing TV show named WebSector for 20 episodes where I had casual conversations with people who made investments in the Turkish online sphere.

 2002 – 2004 : First touch with the internet

-I started working at Kont Technologies (Primary Samsung distributor of TR at the time) for summer periods as an intern where I spent all the time left from carrying boxes in the R&D department where I had fast (yes 256kb/s was fast at the time) internet connectivity.
-This is where I realized the internet is the future.
+I started working at Kont Technologies (Primary Samsung distributor of TR) for summer periods as an intern.
+I spent all the time left after carrying boxes in the R&D department, where I had fast (yes, 256kb/s was fast at the time) internet connectivity.
+I realized the internet is the future in these years.